 The HIVE® transition layer provides targeted support to help you sleep in perfect alignment and the durable base foam layer prevents sagging and sinkage.
-Test it out risk-free with a 100-night trial, free shipping, and free returns.
-This mattress is made in the USA and comes with a 20-year warranty.

 The Advantages of Owning a Memory Foam Mattress

-Memory foam mattresses offer many benefits that conventional mattresses lack.
+The best memory foam mattresses offer many benefits that conventional mattresses lack.
 They help maximize comfort, minimize aches and pains, and reduce disruptions.
 Some key advantages:

 - Memory foam mattresses alleviate pain by contouring around the body’s pressure points.